aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.rst

       763104351884.dkr.ecr.us-west-2.amazonaws.com/huggingface-pytorch-training:1.10.2-transformers4.17.0-gpu-py38-cu113-ubuntu20.04

-* The binary file of this version of the library for custom container users
+The binary file of this version of the library for custom container users:

     .. code::